hmi-utwente/DE-ENIGMA-F2/README.md

 Install Apache ANT (https://ant.apache.org/bindownload.cgi)

-Install an Apollo server (https://activemq.apache.org/apollo/).
-On Windows, I recommend to install it as a service so that it starts in the background automatically.

 The tablet apps attempt to connect to a hardcoded IP address: 192.168.0.22.
 Make sure a ROS Bridge Server is running on this IP, and both the ROS PC and the tablets are connected to the same WIFI network.